How to determine and measure your restaurant KPIs

 To narrow your list and track only those KPIs that will be most beneficial to your business, consider the following:

-• Start with a list of your top business goals, then determine which KPIs can help you achieve those goals.
+• Start by listing your top business goals, and then determine which KPIs can help you achieve them.

 • Track KPIs directly related to goals, as well as peripheral KPIs that could influence outcomes.
-For instance, if you’re interested in optimizing your labor costs, you might track what you’re spending on labor as well as sales numbers by server to see which employees have the biggest impact on your bottom line.
+For instance, if you’re interested in optimizing your labor costs, you might track what you’re spending on labor and sales numbers by server to see which employees have the biggest impact on your bottom line.

 • Reassess your KPI list regularly to see if the metrics you chose previously are still serving your best interests.